 - All faculty positions must be reviewed and approved by the Dean.

-- Staff and Appointed Professional positions are usually departmentally or soft funded (not college funded).
+- University Staff and Appointed Professional positions are usually departmentally or soft funded (not college funded).
 Departmentally funded positions like these do not require the Dean’s approval.
 Position descriptions, selection and charge of a search chair and convening of the search committee should be from direction of the unit leader.

-- Once a complete position description is developed it should be posted to UACareers using the appropriate position template.
+- Once a complete position description is developed it should be posted to Talent using the appropriate position template.
 These postings can go straight to Human Resources and do not need to be routed through ALVSCE Business Services.

 - Please proactively seek a strong and diverse candidate pool using techniques found in step 3 of the previous section.
 Also, please seek counsel from Human Resources on recruitment strategies as outlined in step 5 of the previous section.